Terms and Conditions for making payment transactions

 5. The Bank informs that if – based on the data in the possession of the Bank – there are justified doubts regarding an identity of the natural person filing the request, the Bank may request additional information indispensable for confirming the identity of the data subject.
 A request to provide additional data cannot violate the provisions of the Article 11 of GDPR.

-6. If the request is sent from a different address than the one provided by the Payer during the initiation of the Payment Transaction, the Bank - in order to confirm the identity - may sent a request for confirming filing of a request to the e-mail address provided during the Payment Transaction, e.g. in the case of requesting access to personal data.
+6. If the request is sent from a different address than the one provided by the Payer during the initiation of the Payment transaction, the Bank – in order to confirm the identity – may sent a request for confirming filing of a request to the e-mail address provided during the Payment transaction, e.g. in the case of requesting access to personal data.
 If no confirmation is sent within the set deadline, the Bank is entitled to assume that a given person has not been identified.

 §9 Cookie files at the Payment Gateway